Frequently Asked Questions on Refrigerants:

 The preferred recovery cylinder and recovery machine that I recommend are below from our Amazon partner.

-The below cylinder is the highest rated recovery tank on Amazon with a combined reviewrating of seventy-four percent.
+The below cylinder is the highest rated recovery tank on Amazon with a combined review rating of 84%.

-The below recovery machine is again the highest rated recovery unit on Amazon at eighty-three percent positive reviews.
+The below recovery machine is again the highest rated recovery unit on Amazon at 93% positive reviews.
 This unit covers CFC, HCFC, and HFC refrigerants.
 This includes R-22, R-134a, R-410A, R-404A, and many more types of refrigerants.